entrity/stackedit-computer-vision/papers-read/Detail/Identifying First-person Camera Wearers in Third-person Videos.md

 ## Contributions

 1. New dataset: **Charades-Ego**.
 157 activity classes, 4000 video pairs (31.2 seconds long on avg)
 2. New model: **ActionObserverNet**: aligns the two domains by learning a joint embedding in a weakly-supervised setting.
-Given an image from one domain, it finds a nearest neighbour (from the trainingset) from the other domain.

 ### Charades-Ego dataset